raspberrypilearning/rocket-launch/en/step_2.md

 **Test:** Run your code and you should see a black square.
 --- /task ---

-**Tip**: The three numbers in `background(0, 0, 0)` are red, green and blue values.
-If you'd like your version of space to be a different colour, try changing these numbers to any whole number between 0 and 255.

 --- task ---

-Display an image of a planet.
+Add a line of code to display an image of a planet.

-The `image()` function needs the following data:

-- image filename
-- x coordinate
-- y coordinate
-- image width
-- image height

 --- code ---
 ---